 What was learned?
 Investing clean technology is more difficult than software.
 It forces us to deal with the limits of physics, chemistry and finance in a way not seen since the industrial revolution.
 Text from DJCline.com.

 Kathy Brozek attended this event.
 Everyone who registered and attended these events consented to have their picture taken.
-This policy was put forth by Susan Lucas Conwell.
+This policy was put forth by SDForum CEO Susan Lucas Conwell for all SDForum events wen you register for the event.